-Okay, this project Strat has crossed the line, and ceased to be a 1991 MIM (Made In Mexico) Fender Stratocaster: it's now officially a '90s Parts-O-Caster.
+Okay, this project Strat is no longer a 1991 MIM (Made In Mexico) Fender Stratocaster: it's now officially a '90s Parts-O-Caster.
 Last week I ran across a nice MIJ (Made In Japan) two color sunburst Strat body for sale locally:

 This guitar became the "White Demon" after its incredibly thick factory finish, obviously possessed by some evil spirit, had successfully resisted all efforts to alter the Beach Boys White color.
 Since the time of the above linked blog post, I've also tried both oil and water based stains (no effect), different brands and colors of shoe polish (shrugged them off), and even Olde English dark finish restorer (made that stuff cry like a baby, while it walked away laughing).

 Luckily, most all of the parts from the White Demon bolted right up to the "new" body, no problem, except for the tremolo bridge.
 Fender used different string spacings, and different mounting screw dimensions, for various Strat bridges over the years.
-After finding that the MIM bridge didn't line up with the mounting holes in the MIJ body, I got on the web, and ended up gaining a little knowledge, and a large headache - there's too much random information, most of it posted by angst-ridden forum lurking hobbyists obsessing over minute arcane details.
+After finding that the MIM bridge didn't line up with the mounting holes in the MIJ body, I got on the web, and ended up gaining a little knowledge, and a large headache.
+There's too much random and often misleading information, most of it posted by angst-ridden forum lurking hobbyists obsessing over minute arcane details.